djvill/APLS/doc/about/user-interface.md

 ### Individual transcript pages

-{% include compare-ui.html file="layer-picker/transcript" title_suffix="Transcript pages" caption="The layer picker when first loading a transcript page" %}
+{% include compare-ui.html file="layer-picker/transcript" title_suffix="Transcript pages" caption="The layer picker when first loading the [CB01interview.eaf](https://apls.pitt.edu/labbcat/transcript?transcript=CB01interview1.eaf) transcript page and selecting the _imported_ project" %}

 In addition to the [baseline changes](#layer-picker-search), the layer picker on the transcript page has: